mightylastingcode/ae_cloud2_s5d9_arduino_basic_cpp/README.md

 # ae_cloud2_s5d9_arduino_basic_cpp
-This is a basic and foundation firmware that is ready to run most Arduino sketches without modification.
+This is a basic and foundation firmware that allows some simple Arduino sketches to run with small modification.
+I have included some examples on my github account.
+Please see my other repositories.

+The purpose of the work here is allow developers to miminize as much changes as possible to run the code on Renesas platform.
+So, developers can test drive the platform quickly and learn how the IO drivers are configured.

+Note: If the Arduino sketch/libraries access pins directly or use some class libraries (not inlcuded here), you may need to manually add them and compile.

 ## Hardware Requirement:
 1. AE Cloud2 S5D9 Kit [From Mouser website](https://www.mouser.com/ProductDetail/Renesas-Electronics/YSAECLOUD2?qs=sGAEpiMZZMtw0nEwywcFgJjuZv55GFNmTqgV9c4X2bUDORER1zGZBA%3D%3D)